Abstract submission is now open. Please visit

 EGGS 2018 will happen on March 20th 2018 at the Department of Genetics featuring a keynote by Dr. Katie Peichel.
 Registration is now open.
 Visit EGGS 2018.

 We are pleased to announce a one-day meeting to address the challenges in the field of speciation genomics.
-The meeting will be held on Monday 19th March 2018 at St Johns College Cambridge and is organised by Simon Martin, Mark Ravinet and Chris Jiggins.
+The meeting will be held on Monday 19th March 2018 at St Johns College Cambridge in the Fisher Building and is organised by Simon Martin, Mark Ravinet and Chris Jiggins.

 There is a registration page now open here